Fascial Manipulation®Stecco Method - Podiatry.

 LEVEL 2: 19-20 June (practical)

-MASTERCLASS: 4 June (practical)
+MASTERCLASS: 4 June (this is provisional)

 Cost: £1600